 5. I multi-relax. 🙂 It’s like multi-tasking but for relaxing.
 I LOVE to take a hot bath at night after Vivi goes down and always take a book with me!
 This time refreshes my mind and body!

-Any other tips for how make time to read??
+Any other tips for how you make time for reading??